BSc Biochemistry Career Path

 Here are some examples of courses that may be included in a Bachelor of Science in Biochemistry program:

-• General chemistry: This course covers the fundamentals of chemistry, including atomic and molecular structure, chemical reactions, and thermodynamics.
+• General chemistry: This course covers chemistry fundamentals, including atomic and molecular structure, chemical reactions, and thermodynamics.

 • Organic chemistry: This course covers the structure, properties, and reactions of organic compounds, including alkanes, alkenes, alkynes, and aromatic compounds.

-• Biochemistry: This course covers the chemical processes that occur within living organisms, including the structure and function of biomolecules such as proteins, nucleic acids, and carbohydrates.
+• Biochemistry: This course covers the chemical processes within living organisms, including the structure and function of biomolecules such as proteins, nucleic acids, and carbohydrates.

 • Molecular biology: This course covers the structure and function of genes, including DNA replication, transcription, and translation.